 “I can do everything through him who gives me strength” — Philippians 4:13.

-player, a recording of a march or other upbeat instrumental music, scissors, and crepe paper streamers.
+Supplies: You’ll need a Bible, something to play music, a recording of a march or other upbeat instrumental music, scissors, and crepe paper streamers.

+Before class, cut crepe paper streamers into three-foot lengths.
 Arrange to lead children on a parade route through your church.